 Above the shield is the coat of arms featuring a helmet with a closed visor, indicating readiness for action.
 The type and position of the helmet has been drawn from the Royal College of Anaesthetists (RCA) and represents the close links between the RCA and ANZCA.
 The golden colour of the wreath and lambrequin is reflected in ANZCA’s academic regalia.

 The rising sun above the helmet indicates ANZCA’s location in the east and links with the Royal Australasian College of Surgeons and the Royal Australasian College of Physicians, each of which also has a rising sun.
-The hand, rising from a cloud in front of the sun and grasping an ankh, symbolises a Fellow, guided by God from the cloud and in the caring for a patient’s life.
+The hand, rising from a cloud in front of the sun and grasping an ankh, symbolises a fellow, guided in the caring for a patient’s life.

 At the base of the coat of arms is a scroll containing the motto, Corpus curare spiritumque, meaning “To care for the body and its breath of life”.